Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 at random intervals.

-The fees are sent to a deterministically generated address that uses a secret that is shared between the user's copy of MultiBit HD and the BRIT server.
+The fees are sent to a deterministically generated address that uses a secret that is shared between the user's copy of MultiBit HD and the users wanting to redeem bitcoin.
 This is done to increase privacy of both parties and to obfuscate the fee payments on the blockchain.

 It is envisaged that other projects will see the benefit of using BRIT and by using it in their projects will contribute to the overall obfuscation occurring on the blockchain.

 All the BRIT code - both client side and server side - is open source using the MIT licence.

 ### Actors